-As specified and agreed to in the Grantee's Grant Agreement with the State, non-Federal entity Grantees must comply with the property standards as set forth in the Uniform Guidance.
-67 Title to real property acquired with Treasury award funds vests in the Subrecipient/Grantee acquiring that real property.
-68 It must be used for the originally authorized purpose as long as needed for that purpose.
+As specified and agreed to in the Grantee's Grant Agreement with the State, non-ISPs and ISPs under non-fixed amount subawards must comply with the property standards as set forth in the Uniform Guidance.
+102 Title to real property acquired with Treasury award funds vests in the Subrecipient/Grantee acquiring that real property.
+103 It must be used for the originally authorized purpose as long as needed for that purpose.
 The Treasury may require the Grantee to record liens or other appropriate notices of record to indicate that personal or real property has been acquired or improved with a Federal award.
-69 When that real property is no longer needed, the subrecipient must get disposition instructions from the Federal awarding agency (Treasury) or the pass through entity (WVDED, Office of Broadband).
-Some possible options include the recipient retaining title after compensating the Treasury; selling the property and compensating the Treasury; or transferring title to the Treasury or a third party approved by the Federal awarding agency.
+104 When that real property is no longer needed, the subrecipient must get disposition instructions from the Federal awarding agency (Treasury) or the pass through entity